magento/devdocs/src/contributor-guide/processing-workflow.md

 The following terms help define the process:

-*  `Reporter` – User who filed initial issue report.
+*  `Reporter` – The user who filed the initial issue report.
-*  `Maintainer` – User a member of Community Maintainers Team who is and working on the issue report to update and confirm report in accordance with all requirements.
+*  `Maintainer` – A member of Community Maintainers Team who is working on the issue report to update and confirm report in accordance with all requirements.
 *  `Automated Contributor Assistant` – Non-human users/bots that perform automatic checks and provide assistance to human users.
-*  `Label` – GitHub label applied to the ticket.
+*  `Label` – The GitHub label applied to the ticket.

 Label descriptions:

-*  `Issue: Confirmed` – Label assigned when the Maintainer reproduced the issue using the latest `2.4-develop` branch.
+*  `Issue: Confirmed` – The maintainer has reproduced the issue using the latest `2.4-develop` branch.
-*  `Issue: Cannot reproduce` – Label assigned when the described issue is not reproducible by the described scenario or reproduction steps.
+*  `Issue: Cannot reproduce` – The described issue is not reproducible by the described scenario or reproduction steps.
-*  `non-issue` – Label assigned when the described behavior in the report is correct, expected behavior, and not an issue.
+*  `non-issue` – The described behavior in the report is correct or expected behavior, and is not an issue.
-*  `Area: xxx` – Labels indicating Magento Open Source functional area that may be the origin of the issue.
+*  `Area: xxx` – The {{site.data.var.ce}} functional area that might be the origin of the issue.
 There is a specific label for each major area.
-*  `Reproduced on 2.4.x` - Label indicating the release line where the Maintainer can reproduce the issue.
+*  `Reproduced on 2.4.x` - The release line where the maintainer reproduced the issue.
-*  `Issue: needs update` – Label indicating that the issue is pending a response from the reporter.
+*  `Issue: needs update` – The issue is pending a response from the reporter.
-*  `Reported on 2.x.x` - Label indicating original Magento Open Source version for the Issue report.
+*  `Reported on 2.x.x` - The original {{site.data.var.ce}} version for the issue report.

 ## Questions and Discussion

-If you have any questions, feedback, or proposals for this workflow, please join the [Community Engineering Slack Workspace](https://opensource.magento.com/slack).
+If you have any questions, feedback, or proposals for this workflow, join the [Community Engineering Slack Workspace](https://opensource.magento.com/slack).
 We have a [#backlog-maintainers](https://magentocommeng.slack.com/messages/CCV2S9P7S) channel specifically for these discussions.